mkonkel/JetpackComposeNavigation/README.md

 > With the `Safe Args` it's easy to pass optional arguments.
 In previous versions we needed to use `query` parameters
 > Where arguments should be passed in the `route` and preceded by a `?` character following the pattern `?key=value`,
 > and if you want to pass multiple optional parameters they have to be separated with `&`
 > character `?key1=value1&key2=value2`.
-Also the
-> optional parameters has to be provided with the default value
+Also, the optional parameters has to be provided with the default value

-Lets create the `Fourth` screen that will have two optional arguments `name` and `surname`.
+Let's create the `Fourth` screen that will have two optional arguments `name` and `surname`.

 ```kotlin
 @Serializable